sbraicu/calisti_lab/02-visualise.md

 ## Generate traffic load

-Most of the data displayed and the fetures provided in the Calisti interface is based on anaylsing the traffic received by the different applications in the cluster.
+Most of the data displayed and the features provided in the Calisti interface is based on anaylsing the traffic received by the different applications in the cluster.
 Calisti provides several mechanisms to generate traffic.

 If there is no traffic generated, the topolgy cannot be displayed and an option to generate traffic is displayed instead.

 ![traffic 1](images/traffic_1.png)

-If the topology is displayed, triggering the traffic generation can be done using the HTML button on the left
+If the topology is displayed, triggering the traffic generation can be done using the HTTP button on the left

 ![traffic 2](images/traffic_2.png)